trina-r-maitra/Recommendation-Engine-for-an-E-Commerce-giant/README.md

       - 81% of the quantity purchased is 1.
 Hence, for simplicity and for this exercise I have used quantity as an indicator whether an item has been purchased by a guest or not.
 I consider Logistic Matrix Factorization since the data is about item purchase(binary-1 for yes,0 for no) made by guest.
 This purchase behaviour is observed over time and deemed as implicit feedback.
-Logistic MF belongs to the family of latent factor model where we attempt to understand the relationship between users and items using latent/hidden factors.
+Logistic MF belongs to the family of latent factor models where we attempt to understand the relationship between users and items using latent/hidden factors.
 The top 100 personalized item recommendations for each guest is generated according to the purchase probability given by the logistic function.
       - Baseline Model is the popularity based model where I recommend top 100 most popular items (purchased maximum times) to each user.